High-Level Comparison

 •Deployment often takes weeks or longer

-➡️ If speed and agility matter, Link AI has a clear advantage.
+➡️ If speed and agility matter, Link Agent has a clear advantage.

 This is one of the most important distinctions.